mofog/BootstrapForLimeSurvey/README.md

   });
 </script>
 ```
-2. Step: Set question type to "Multiple numerical input".
+Step 2: Set question type to "Multiple numerical input".
-3. Step: Define question as mandatory.
+Step 3: Define question as mandatory.
-4. Step: "Show advanced settings".
+Step 4: "Show advanced settings".
-5. Step: In the group "Slider", set "Use slider layout" to yes.
+Step 5: In the group "Slider", set "Use slider layout" to yes.
-6. Step: Set the "Slider minimum value" to 1, and the "Slider maximum value" to 21.
+Step 6: Set the "Slider minimum value" to 1, and the "Slider maximum value" to 21.
-7. Step: Set "Slider left/right text separator" to "|".
+Step 7: Set "Slider left/right text separator" to "|".
-8. Step: Edit subquestions.
+Step 8: Edit subquestions.
 Add one subquestion for each NASA-TLX question, i.e. six.
-9. Step: Set each "Subquestion" accordingly, for example: "Mental Demands|Very low|Very high", and then "Save changes".
+Step 9: Set each "Subquestion" accordingly, for example: "Mental Demands|Very low|Very high", and then "Save changes".
-10. Step: Done.
+Step 10: Done.

 ### Code Sample for SAM (Self-Assessment Manikin) scales
-1. Step: Add JS code to your question (either in the field "Question" or "Help"):
+Step 1: Add JS code to your question (either in the field "Question" or "Help"):
 ```
 <script type="text/javascript">
   bfls(document).ready(function(){